Jacob Hoefnagel: Life

-During the Thirty Years' War which started in 1618, he took the side of the protestant Winter King Frederick V of the Palatinate against the catholic Habsburg dynasty.
+During the Thirty Years' War which started in 1618, he took the side of the Protestant Winter King Frederick V of the Palatinate against the Catholic Habsburg dynasty.
 He was appointed as the official agent of the Bohemian estates to the Dutch Republic in 1618 and resided in the Dutch Republic from 1618 to 1620.
 He had the right contacts for the position as he was the nephew of the Dutch poet and politician Constantijn Huygens, who had married his aunt Susanna Hoefnagel.
 Huygens was secretary to the Dutch Stadtholder Maurice, Prince of Orange.

 In 1620 Hoefnagels was again a resident in Prague.
 He was accused by the authorities of fraudulently dealing with certain financial matter.
 Hoefnagel was convicted in absentia in a political process of embezzlement of funds.
 All his goods were confiscated and, according to some sources, he was sentenced to death.
 He could, however, flee.

-He spent time in Scandinavia including Stockholm and Göteborg.
-In Göteborg, he holds various high level positions: from 1622 to 1626 he is city counselor, from 1624 to 1627 president of the court of justice and in July 1624 he was appointed as one of the three burgomasters.
-In 1624 the Swedish king Gustav Adolf visited Göteborg.
+He spent time in Scandinavia including Stockholm and Gothenburg.
+In Gothenburg, he holds various high level positions: from 1622 to 1626 he is city counselor, from 1624 to 1627 president of the court of justice and in July 1624 he was appointed as one of the three burgomasters.
+In 1624 the Swedish king Gustav Adolf visited Gothenburg.
 In November 1624, the painter is rewarded with a golden chain with a miniature portrait of the king.
 He is recorded on 30 April 1624 in the Swedish court accounts as a portrait painter.
 He was in Altona (Hamburg) in 1626 where he married for the fifth and last time.
 Details about his last years are not available.
 His wife is recorded as a widow in Hamburg in 1633.